ddnexus/pagy/docs/guides/upgrade-guide.md

     - The navigation bar for an out-of-range request is rendered identically to that of the last page.
     - The only difference is that there are no records/results to display.
-    - The "previous page" button points to the last page, so if users truly want to see the last page results (which they have already seen), they can simply click the link.
+    - The "previous page" button points to the last page, so if users truly want to see the last page results (which they have likely already seen), they can simply click the link.
 - **Summary for keeping the same behavior**:
   - The `:overflow` variable is not used anymore.
   - If you did not use the extra (i.e., Pagy raised errors), set `raise_range_error: true`.